top of page

 Urumea river.
 Photo by Wendy Baldwin

-I can help you meet your writing goals, no matter where you are
+I can help you meet your writing needs at different points along the way.

 I facilitate structured writing retreats, providing small groups of academic and academy-adjacent writers with the time, space, motivation and permission to put their writing needs first for limited, highly focused periods of time.
 Not only do you make measurable progress on you writing project in this environment, you learn strategies for containing the 'bigness' of it all and gain insight into what makes you tick as a writer.